Vegan Gluten-Free Waffles

 This past weekend, I did find the time to cook up a recipe that had been floating in my head for a while now: gluten-free vegan waffles that are richly nutty with buckwheat and crispy with brown rice flour.

-Each time I make waffles, I try to make them just a little different.
+Each time I make Whole Wheat Vegan Waffles I try to make them just a little different.
 But I realized I almost always include wheat flour, either whole-wheat flour or whole-wheat pastry flour.
 This time I substituted the wheat with buckwheat which really has no relation to wheat.
 It is a darker-colored, rich-tasting wholegrain flour that’s a pretty popular addition to gluten-free pancakes and other desserts.

 I also threw in some brown rice flour which I love because I knew it would make the waffles crispy.
 Some oat flour, which always adds a fresh, clean taste and lots of healthy goodness, also went in.
 The waffles turned out beautifully although they did take almost twice as long to get perfectly done in the waffle iron than my whole-wheat waffles usually take.
 We polished them off with some of the Apricot-Walnut Syrup left over from the previous Saturday’s crepes.